praneeth143a/unwraplater/README.md

 1. Compose your message and select a theme.
 2. Set the date and time when it should unlock.
-3. The app encodes all data into a URL-safe format.
+3. The app creates a secure shareable link.
 4. Share the generated link — it will work anywhere.
 5. When someone opens it, the message is revealed (or a countdown appears if it's still locked).